Ngawi (town): Geography

 Ngawi District is located in the middle of Ngawi Regency which is also the Ngawi part of town.
 The total area of Ngawi District is 81.08 km^{2}.
 Administratively, this area is divided into 4 urban villages and 12 rural villages, subdivided into 86 hamlets.

 Geographically, Ngawi District is located at 7°35'–7°48' South Latitude and 111°38'–111°50' East Longitude.
-Ngawi District is also located and flanked by two major rivers, namely the Solo River and Madiun River rivers which flow directly to the northern part of the Ngawi District.
+It is also flanked by two major rivers, namely the Solo River and Madiun River rivers which flow directly to the northern part of the Ngawi District.